utsmok/syntheca/.github/refactor-plan.md

     *   `merge_datasets(pure_df, openalex_df, oils_df)`: High-level joins.
     *   `deduplicate(df)`: Logic to handle duplicate entries based on DOI/Title.

+---

+## Steps in progress

+Work has been done on these steps, but the results need to be tested, verified, etc.

 ### Step 5: Reporting & Orchestration
 **Goal**: Tie it all together and produce output.